 Under the Law as amended by SB 1045, the Agency was authorized to use a simplified methodology to amend the individual redevelopment plans to extend by one year the effectiveness of the plan and the time during which the Agency may repay debt with tax increment revenues.
 In addition, the amount of this payment and the ERAF payments made in prior years may be deducted from the amount of the Project Area's cumulative tax increment revenues.
-The City Council has not extended the term of the Project Area's redevelopment plan.
+The City Council has not extended the redevelopment plan expiration date for the Project Area.
 By approving such an amendment, the City Council may extend by one year the effective life of the Project Area and the period within which the Agency may repay indebtedness from tax increment revenues.
 Since the extension has not been considered by the City Council, the extensions of time have not been reflected in the projections or in the Project Area limits shown in Section II B, Table C.

 After the State's budget for 2004-05 was approved by the legislature and signed by the Governor, Senate Bill 1096 was adopted.
 Based on SB 1096, redevelopment agencies within the State lost \$250 million to ERAF in each of fiscal years 2004-05 and 2005-06.
 Annual payments continued to be due on May 10 of each fiscal year.
-As in previous years, payments were permitted to be made from any available funds other than the Housing Fund.
-If an agency was unable to make a payment, it was allowed to borrow up to 50 percent of the current year Housing Set-Aside Revenues, however, the borrowed amount is required to be repaid to the Housing Fund within 10 years of the last ERAF payment (May 10, 2006).
-The Agency's portion of the statewide ERAF requirement for 2004-05 was \$4,706,826 and for 2005-06 the requirement was \$4,669,367.
-Both payments were made prior to the deadline.
-According to the Agency all ERAF payments were made without borrowing from the Housing Fund.
+As in previous years, payments could be made from any available funds other than the Housing Fund.
+If an agency was unable to make a payment, it was allowed to borrow up to 50 percent of the current year Housing Set-Aside Revenues, however, the borrowed amount was to be repaid to the Housing Fund within 10 years of the last ERAF payment (May 10, 2006).
+The Agency's portion of the statewide ERAF requirement for 2004-05 was \$4,706,826.
+The 2005-06 payment was \$4,669,367.
+According to the Agency, all ERAF payments were made without borrowing from the Housing Fund.

-Under SB 1096, redevelopment plans with less than ten years of effectiveness remaining from June 30, 2005, may be extended by one year for each year that an ERAF payment is made.
+Under SB 1096, redevelopment plans with less than ten years of effectiveness remaining from June 30, 2005 may be extended by one year for each year that an ERAF payment is made.
 For redevelopment plans with 10 to 20 years of effectiveness remaining after June 30, 2005, the plans may be extended by one year for each year that an ERAF payment is made if the City Council finds that the Agency is in compliance with specified state housing requirements.
 These requirements are: 1) that the Agency is setting aside 20 percent of gross tax increment revenue; 2) housing implementation plans are in place; 3) replacement housing and inclusionary housing requirements are being met; and, 4) no excess surplus exists.
 If a redevelopment plan has more than 20 years of effectiveness remaining after June 30, 2005, it may not be extended.
 The Project Area is not eligible for extension under SB 1096.

 In addition to the ERAF provisions described above, the Agency cannot predict whether the State Legislature will enact any other legislation requiring additional or increased future shifts of tax increment revenues to the State and/or to schools, whether through an arrangement similar to ERAF or by other arrangements, and, if so, the effect on future Tax Revenues.
+The State budget for 2006-07 was adopted with no provisions for additional ERAF payments from redevelopment agencies.